 I have always wanted to see the black and white Panda.
 We tried to see Panda while traveling in China several years ago, but it was winter so they were not out.
 So when I saw the Panda on a poster advertising for the River Safari, I knew we HAD to go and see it!
 And we were not disappointed, or well, a little bit since the pandas were not very visible!

 The Singapore Zoo has two Pandas, named Kai Kai and Jia Jia.
 They live in a green lush and pretty big garden, a bio-dome kept at a cool 18-22 C, where they lived together with the adorable Red Panda.
-Apparently one of the Pandas are extremely shy, so she was in her cave the entire time we were there.
+Apparently one of the Pandas is extremely shy, so she was in her cave the entire time we were there.
 The other one, Kai Kai, ate some bamboo when we arrived and then went to sleep and slept the rest of the time!
 Below you can see Kai Kai sleeping.

 Pandas live in the wild in China, where their diet consists of 99% bamboo.
 It is an endangered species, with around 2000 individuals left in the wild.
 Luckily reports show that the number of wild Pandas is increasing.

 Awww, look at this cutie!
 It looks like a teddy bear, I just wanted to hug it take it home with me!

 The Red Panda also called Lesser Panda and Red Cat-Bear is a small panda living in the wild in the eastern Himalayas and southwestern China.
 It is classified as vulnerable by IUCN as its wild population is estimated at less than 10,000 mature individuals.

 Even though it is called the Red Panda, it is not closely related to the Giant Panda, although this too eats bamboo.
 It is slightly larger than a house cat.